endurantgames/cosmiclegends/src/glossary.md

 Contribute to the Teamwork Pool
 :   A move taken by a hero designed to give the team an advantage against a Crisis.

+Counter
+:   Avoiding the consequences of a Crisis Move.

 Crisis
 :   A challenge the heroes need to overcome where only their exceptional abilities can save the day.
 The game’s combat system. (*Encounter* in Harmony Drive.)